Churubusco: 20th century

 In 1917, the National University's Inspectorate of Artistic and Historic Monuments managed to convince the authorities that the former monastery would fare better as a museum: as a hospital, it had been more than a little neglected and was in danger of collapse.
 The museum was opened to the public in 1921.

 With the rapid expansion of Mexico City during the mid-20th century, Churubusco ceased to be a separate village and was swallowed up by the urban sprawl of the capital.

 The motion picture production facility of Estudios Churubusco - the nerve centre of the Golden Age of Mexican Cinema - opened in the district in 1945.

 Present day

 The former monastery of Churubusco now houses the state-run "Interventions Museum" (Museo de las Intervenciones), documenting the different assaults on its territorial integrity that Mexico has suffered since declaring its independence in 1810: 1829 (Spain), 1838 (France), 1846 (United States), 1862 (France), and 1916 (United States).
 It stands in a residential neighbourhood just outside the southernmost loop of the inner ring-road, in the middle of a pleasant, wooded plaza.

 Metro General Anaya (named for Pedro María Anaya) is located in the vicinity.
 Other nearby street names commemorating the area's history include "Calle Héroes del 47", "Calle 20 de Agosto", and "Calle Mártires Irlandeses".

+Institutions

+Transportation

+Map of RTP routes in Mexico City; Module 01 (Green) and Module 03 (Pink) intersect Churubusco via Calzada de Tlalpan.

+Metro

+Mexico City has a rapid-transit metro system which services Churubusco through Mexico City Metro Line 2 (Linea 2), also known as Blue Line (Linea Azul).
+The metro station is General Anaya metro station, and there is also Tasqueña metro station immediately south.
+Tasqueña station is the southernmost station of Line 2, at which point it connects to the Xochimilco Light Rail.